corrode/corrode.github.io/content/blog/hardening-rust/index.md

 The two approaches really go hand in hand:
 - `FROM scratch` limits what's *in* the container
 - Landlock limits what the process can *touch* at runtime.

+The big picture is that security hardening is about reducing the surface of things that can go wrong.
+Every capability your process holds unnecessarily is a liability.
+So everything your code manages that could be delegated to the OS, init system, or container runtime should be.

 ## Runtime Hardening Tooling